andrewbutterfield/rtems-docs/eng/fv/approaches.rst

 This amounts to the tool having a command-line interface that covers all the features we require.
-One such feature is that the tool generates output that can be easily transformed into the formats used as part of the qualification datapack reports.
+One such feature is that the tool generates output that can be easily transformed into the formats useful for qualification.
 Tools with GUI interfaces can be very helpful while developing and deploying formal models, as long as the models/tests/proofs can be re-run automatically via the command-line.

-Other important criteria concern the support available for for test generation support, and how close we can connect the formalism to actual C code.
+Other important criteria concern the support available for test generation support, and how close we can connect the formalism to actual C code.

-The final key criteria is whatever techniques we propose should fit in with the RTEMS Project Mission Statement (Section 2 in this document).
+The final key criteria is whatever techniques we propose should fit in with the RTEMS Project Mission Statement, in the Software Engineering manual.
-This requires, among other things, that any tool we add to the tool-chain needs to be open-source.
+This requires, among other things, that any tool added to the tool-chain needs to be open-source.

 A more detailed report regarding the decisions we took can be found in :cite:`Butterfield:2021:FV1-200`.